Anirudh-RV/AnnotationTool/README.md

     4. Run iou.py to check the IoU of all images and store it in the IoU folder in IoU.txt
 9. The output of the machine learning algorithms can be seen by running checkmloutput.py, images will be stored in the mlimages folder

-**System Architecture**
-SystemArchitecture.png

-# Steps to run the application (may involve downloading mongo,go libraries and setting up django environment)
+# Steps to run the application
+**Prerequisites**
+1. may involve downloading mongo
+2. go libraries using go get link of library
+3. setting up django environment
+  a.
+Download and run yolo9000
+  b.
+Download and run TextBox++

 1. clone the git
 2. Download both weights from :
   1. https://drive.google.com/drive/folders/1pW4mKNOzOIf0Edyr4BppwnLpddCQ6Qch?usp=sharing